rayhan256/kamarku-backend/README.md

-# Adonis fullstack application
+# Express fullstack application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack boilerplate for ExpressJs, it comes pre-configured with.

 1. Bodyparser
 2. Session